2024–25 Iowa State Cyclones men's basketball team

 The 2024–25 Iowa State Cyclones men's basketball team represented Iowa State University during the 2024–25 NCAA Division I men's basketball season.
 The Cyclones were led by T. J. Otzelberger in his fourth season as head coach.
 They played their home games at Hilton Coliseum in Ames, Iowa as members of the Big 12 Conference.
 On January 13, the Cyclones reached #2 in the AP Poll, which was the highest ranking in program history.

+The Iowa State Cyclones drew an average home attendance of 14,062, the 17th-highest of all college basketball teams.

 Previous season

 The Cyclones started the season 11–2 in non-conference play.
 They finished the 2023–24 season 29–8, 13–5 in Big 12 play to finish in second place.
 As the No. 2 seed in the Big 12 tournament, they defeated the No. 10 seed Kansas State, No. 3 seed Baylor and No. 1 seed Houston to win their sixth Big 12 tournament title and receive the conference's automatic bid into the NCAA tournament.
 The received a 2 seed in the East region.
 The defeated 15 seed South Dakota State, No. 7 seed Washington State before losing to No. 3 seed Illinois in the Sweet Sixteen, 72–69.